Endolift Machine in Miami: Real vs Fake + Price & Safety Guide

 • “Dual wavelength 980nm + 1470nm” presented as interchangeable with EndoliftX®

-• Generic fibers (sometimes described as 200–600 μm) with no clear single-use/sterile chain
+• Generic fibers (sometimes described as 200–600 μm) with no transparent single-use/sterile chain

-• “Certifications: FDA, CE, ISO, etc.” stated broadly without clear documentation trail
+• “Certifications: FDA, CE, ISO, etc,” stated broadly without a clear documentation trail

 To be clear: dual-wavelength lasers exist and can be legitimate products in their own right.
-The point is that “legitimate product” ≠ “the EndoliftX® system.”
+The point is that “legitimate product” ≠ is the EndoliftX® system.”
 EndoliftX® explicitly frames EndoliftX® as performed exclusively with LASEmaR® 1500 plus optical microfibres and certified by notified bodies.

 Let’s talk about the part everyone Googles first: endolift machine price.

-EndoliftX® states that the cost of Eufoton devices can vary based on accessories, and it advises customers to request pricing via email since they do not publicly list a fixed number.
+EndoliftX® states that the cost of Eufoton devices can vary depending on accessories and advises customers to request pricing via email, as they do not publicly list a fixed price.

 That said, you can still triangulate reality by looking at the secondary market.